repinvv/TestingContext/README.md

 #5
 context.For<Coverage>(key).Filter(coverage => coverage.HeadCount > headCount);
 ```
 Notice that you can interchange any of these five lines in the scenario, i.e. put them in any order.
-That could be useful if you are planning to use SpecFlow "Background"
+That could be useful if you are planning to use SpecFlow "Background".
 To get the search results, following syntax can be used
 ```C#
 var policy = context.Value<Policy>(policyKey);